nguyen-trinhtk/blackbox-linalg/README.md

 ###### LinBox
 This tool relies on LinBox 1.7.1 (lastest version), which depends on Givaro (requires GMP) and FFLAS-FFPACK (requires OpenBLAS/ATLAS).
 All those third-party dependencies are placed in `external`.

-For one-step installation, run the `install_linbox.sh` in `external`.
+For one-step installation, run the `install-fixed.sh` in `external`.
 Alternatively, a detailed step-by-step installation instructions is further specified in `docs/installation_guides.md`.

 ##### Python libraries
 All Python dependencies have been specified in `requirements.txt`.
 Run `pip install requirements.txt` should install prerequisites for the tool.